Trail Break: Meet the Mustang HMAs

 I’m building a state-by-state series of wild horse and burro guides, and this wild horse logic puzzle is a fun little Trail Break along the way.
 Four adopters, four mustangs, four different HMAs—see if you can match each horse to its home on the range, then explore the real-life HMA guides linked below..
 As those guides come online, I’ll be linking them together so you can follow the herds from one corner of the West to another.

-Today’s Trail Break puzzle is a little nod to that project.
+Today’s Trail Break puzzle is a little nod to our project.
 Four adopters, four mustangs, four different HMAs.
 Use the clues below to figure out which person brought home which horse, from which herd, and what color they are.
 Then, if you’d like to learn more about real-world HMAs, you’ll find links to the growing guide series below the puzzle.

 Story